hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/11-minimizers.md

 $$y = \sum_i^n c_i \psi(x; \alpha_i, \beta_i) = \sum_i^n c_i \, \frac{1}{1 + \exp\left((x - \alpha_i)/\beta_i\right)}$$

-swap any sigmoid $i$ for sigmoid $j$ (i.e. swap $c_i \leftrightarrow c_j$, $\alpha_i \leftrightarrow \alpha_j$, and $\beta_i \leftrightarrow \beta_j$) and the result will be identical.
+swap any sigmoid $i$ for sigmoid $j$ (that is, swap $c_i \leftrightarrow c_j$, $\alpha_i \leftrightarrow \alpha_j$, and $\beta_i \leftrightarrow \beta_j$) and the result will be identical.
 However, we have just replaced the values of 3 components of parameter $\vec{p}$ with 3 other components: this is a new point $\vec{p}'$.
 If one is a minimum, then the other must also be a minimum with exactly the same value.

 This underscores the distinction between ansatz-fitting and neural network training: when fitting a function to an ansatz, we want to find the unique minimum because the location and shape of the minimum tells us the value and uncertainty in some theoretical parameter—something about the real world, such as the strength of gravity or the charge of an electron.
-In neural network training, the minimum _cannot_ be unique, at least because of the symmetries in swapping adaptive basis functions, but also because the landscape is very complicated with many local minima. _This_ is why neural networks are evaluated on their ability to predict, not on the values of their internal parameters.
+In neural network training, the fitted $\vec{p}$ _cannot_ be unique, at least because of the symmetries in swapping adaptive basis functions, but also because the landscape is very bumpy with many traps. _This_ is why neural networks are judged only by their ability to predict, not on the values of their internal parameters.

 +++